What is Form 16?

 Every year your employer will issue this document.
 It is a certificate under the Income-Tax Act, 1961, which gives information on the tax deducted at source (TDS) from income chargeable under the head “salaries”.
 It gives details of the tax deducted by the employer or company and declares the amount.
-Form 16 is useful in filing income tax return (ITR).
+Form 16 is useful in filing income tax returns (ITR).

 Form 16 has two sections—part A and part B.